by Richard Keyt, Arizona LLC, corporate and business lawyer

 Arizona Corporation Commission Entity Formation Statistics

-During the last ACC fiscal year that ended June 30, 2012, people formed 50,328 Arizona LLCs and 6,704 Arizona for profit corporations.
-The Arizona LLC is 7.5 times more popular than Arizona corporations.
+During 2020 people formed 5,459 Arizona corporations and 83,708 Arizona LLCs & PLLCs.
+Arizona LLCs are 15 times more popular than Arizona for profit corporations.
 Most people forming Arizona corporations do not know that the corporation is an obsolete entity that should be used only in a few select circumstances.
 See “ACC Entity Formation Statistics.”

 Here is my list of the only times I recommend forming an Arizona corporation over an Arizona limited liability company: